taimurshaikh/TravelForgeAI/README.md

 [LangGraph](https://langchain-ai.github.io/langgraph/)
 [LangChain](https://www.langchain.com/)

-We would like to thank the team at Tavily for providing inspiration for this project as part of their take-home challenge.
+We would like to sincerely thank the team at Tavily for providing inspiration for this project as part of their take-home challenge.